After Dr. Beebe's announcement that we won't have in-person classes for the first month of school, many of us are missing Westmont more than usual.

 - The heaviest books you own (no less than three) to fill your backpack

-Make sure to only use one of your backpack straps—using two, while saving you from probable spinal damage, just doesn’t look cool.
+Make sure to use only one of your backpack straps—using two, while saving you from probable spinal damage, just doesn’t look cool.
 Walk up and down the hill until appropriately exhausted.

 Dorms: The dorm experience requires a bit more work to replicate, but with persistence and dedication, you can pull it off.
-Unless you’re about to live in the GLC next semester, if your room is air-conditioned, you’ll need to turn that off.
+Unless you’re about to live in the GLC, if your room is air-conditioned, you’ll need to turn that off.
 This could require turning off the air around the entire house, so you may want to inform your family members.
 Their reactions may vary widely, but if you have a Thermostat Dad™ like I do, he’ll probably be thrilled at your wise, money-saving strategy.

 Secondly, you’ll need to rearrange the furniture.
 If your bed is larger than a twin, be sure to make half of it unusable in some way.
 Now, how much you clean or mess up your room will depend on what sort of dorm room you inhabit while at Westmont.
 There are several categories: